-Erbology Poppy Seed Oil is organic and cold-pressed.
-Certainly, this preparation method means that valuable chemical compounds native to the oil will remain wholly intact.
-Most importantly, Erbology Poppy Seed Oil is vegan, gluten-free and clean of any preservatives or genetic modifications.
+Erbology Poppy Seed Oil is organic.
+We use a cold-pressing method to extract our oil, making sure that its valuable chemical compounds will remain wholly intact.
+Most importantly, Erbology Poppy Seed Oil is vegan, gluten-free with no preservatives or genetic modifications.

 We don’t know about you, but we are always on the lookout for new ways to jazz up our breakfast bowls.